Nihal7778/Agentic-AI-RAG-chatbot/USER_MEMORY.md

+- [2026-03-04 17:43] User is interested in methodologies related to articulated human pose estimation and predictive modeling in finance.

-- [2026-03-03 23:58] User is interested in deep learning models for stock price prediction.
+- [2026-03-04 17:43] User is interested in robust model design and analysis for stock price prediction using deep learning techniques.